sftcd/openssl/esnistuff/README.md

       received as cleartext SNI - that's a bit of a change as I was using covername for both concepts, so I might bugger up teasing apart code changes from covername to one of those two, we'll see...
+        - There are some man page and test script changes that also get rid of the word "cover"

+- The original 2018 [design doc](./design.md) is by now outmoded, so you should probably ignore that.
+I'll keep it about for a while in case I want to re-use some text from there.

+- Added an option to cause client to produce borked ciphertext so I could test my server's tracing in that scenario.
+To get the client to do that you first need to have tracing compiled in (see below) and set an environment variable called ``OPENSSL_BREAK_ESNI`` to some value.
+If you do that, then the client will overwrite the first 16 octets of the ESNI ciphertext with 0xaa values.
+That also allowed me to fix some server-side tracing I couldn't otherwise easily exercise.

 - Added output of key pair file from ``mk_esnikeys`` for nginx-friendlier config.
 Use ``-k`` command line arg to pick name, default is "esnikeys.key"